zxc123cc/TrendFact/README.md

 # TrendFact

-The methods section code will be open-sourced soon.
+The methods section code will be open-sourced soon, please hold on.